What Research Shows

 RED Ahead Progress

-RED Ahead families made great progress in 2015.
-Below are highlights of the program and how it impacts families in Linn County:
+RED Ahead families made great progress in 2016.
+Here are highlights of the program and how it impacts families in Linn County:

 - Distributed 10,426 books to 4,432 children

-- 2,024 families provided with developmental education and activities
+- Provided 3,024 families developmental education and activities

 - Screened 585 children for developmental progress

-- 109 children provided with specific activities to increase development
+- Provided 94 children specific activities to increase development

 Developmental screenings also show a strong growth in cognitive and early literacy skills, while demographic data shows that RED Ahead targets those most in need of assistance.
 Read the full impact report here.

 Recently, a mom and her four-year-old son visited RED Ahead.
 As they discussed her son’s language and development, she mentioned that before RED Ahead, her son wouldn’t even speak.
 She said that because of everything RED Ahead has done to help him, “Now, he won’t stop talking!”